Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # FDRI-comparing-rainfall-data-in-upper-severn
-Example notebooks comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.
+Project comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.
 The two main gridded rainfall products available in the UK are the CEH-GEAR and HadUK-Grid, both of which have been extracted on a 1km by 1km grid.

 This work was carried out as part of the [Floods and Droughts Research Infrastructure](https://fdri.org.uk/) (FDRI) project led by the UK Centre for Ecology & Hydrology.